cabforum/smime/SBR.md

 | Strict and Multipurpose | 825 days |
 | Legacy | 1095 days |

 For the purpose of calculations, a day is measured as 86,400 seconds.
-Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional day.
+Any amount of time greater than this, including fractional seconds and/or leap seconds, SHALL represent an additional day.
 For this reason, Subscriber Certificates SHOULD NOT be issued for the maximum permissible time by default, in order to account for such adjustments.

 ## 6.4 Activation data

 ### 6.4.1 Activation data generation and installation
+No stipulation.

 ### 6.4.2 Activation data protection
+No stipulation.

 ### 6.4.3 Other aspects of activation data
+No stipulation.

 ## 6.5 Computer security controls

 ### 6.5.1 Specific computer security technical requirements
+No stipulation.

 ### 6.5.2 Computer security rating
+No stipulation.

 ## 6.6 Life cycle technical controls

 ### 6.6.1 System development controls
+No stipulation.

 ### 6.6.2 Security management controls
+No stipulation.

 ### 6.6.3 Life cycle security controls
+No stipulation.

 ## 6.7 Network security controls
+No stipulation.

 ## 6.8 Time-stamping
+No stipulation.

 # 7. CERTIFICATE, CRL, AND OCSP PROFILES

-**Editor's Note:  The format of Section 7 is undergoing significant change.**

 ## 7.1 Certificate profile